OHDSI/CureIdRegistry/README.md

 The cohort is comprised of the anonymized person_id, birthdate, and first date of a positive COVID test from the OMOP CDM.

-## NOTICE: It is currently rather difficult to make edits directly to the repo.
-We are working on streamlining the process of approving users to the organization, so that they may make pull requests/direct edits.

 --------------------------------------------------------------------------------------------------

 ## Explanation of the Curation Script Files: